Felony Criminal Defense Attorneys Serving Killeen

 Your military career is our utmost priority.
 If you’re arrested for an offense off your military base, the consequences of conviction can have far-reaching effects.
 We proudly represent all servicemembers with criminal defense matters.

 Theft means taking or receiving another person’s property without permission, with the intent of permanently depriving them of that property.
-Theft includes a broad range of offenses, including taking services without payment as well as shoplifting.
+Theft includes a broad range of felony offenses.

 We vigorously protect your Second Amendment rights.
 When you’re facing weapons possession charges or assault with a weapon, you need a strong defense.
 Conviction of weapons charges could lead to loss of your rights to own a firearm.